 - Choose real, natural sweeteners like honey, maple syrup, or coconut palm sugar (preferably organic) but remember to use them sparingly

 If you’re interested in learning more about corn and the secrets Big Food is hiding about corn and HFCS, I highly recommend the movie King Corn.
-I’ve included a clip from the movie below, but it’s totally worth watching the whole movie (check it out on Netflix here).
+I’ve included a clip from the movie below, but it’s totally worth watching the whole movie.

 Finally, if you need a laugh after all this, check out Saturday Night Live’s spoof of the CRA’s “Party” ad.
 It would be funny if it weren’t so true.